Norite

 Norite occurs with gabbro and other mafic to ultramafic rocks in layered intrusions which are often associated with platinum orebodies such as in the Bushveld Igneous Complex in South Africa, the Skaergaard igneous complex of Greenland, and the Stillwater igneous complex in Montana.
 Norite is also the basal igneous rock of the Sudbury Basin complex in Ontario, which is the site of a comet impact and the world's second-largest nickel mining region.

 Norite is a common rock type of the Apollo samples.
 On a smaller scale, norite can be found in small localized intrusions such as the Gombak norite in Bukit Batok, Singapore.
-It is also plentiful in the Egersund intrusion area of southwestern Norway, with titanium deposits to the east.
+It is also plentiful in the Sokndal intrusion area of southwestern Norway, with titanium deposits to the east.